top of page

 • Marine equipment – Underwater lighting, GPS trackers

-These devices demand compact, flexible, and moisture-resistant circuitry, which makes waterproof flex PCB solutions an ideal choice.
+These devices demand compact, flexible, and moisture-resistant circuitry, making waterproof flex PCB solutions an ideal choice.

 Common Waterproofing Standards Explained